Welcome to Applewood

 To ensure the safety of guests, staff, and volunteers, Applewood has the following protocols in place:

 Physical distancing is required; visitors should stay at least 6 feet away from others outside your party, including staff and volunteers.
-Applewood buildings are closed, except for restrooms.
+Some Applewood buildings are closed, including the house and garage exhibit space.
 The restrooms have occupancy limits and some may not be open at the time of your visit.